CityOfNewYork/nyco-wp-boilerplate/README.md

 `config/colors.cfg` These are the colors used for Slack and other message highlighting.
 They currently are set to match the NYC Opportunity brand.

+`config/domain.cfg` The production domain, CDN, and path for distributed `.js` files go here.

 `config/github.cfg`

 - `GITHUB_URL` The url for the product repository.

 `config/projects.cfg` All of the product environment instance names should be added here.

-`config/rollbar.cfg` We use [Rollbar](https://rollbar.com) for error monitoring.
-The access token for the products Rollbar account go here.
+`config/rollbar.cfg` The access token for the product's Rollbar account and your local Rollbar username go here.

 `config/slack.cfg` Deployment and syncronisation scripts post to Slack to alert the team on various tasks.
 Settings for Slack are managed here.